feyyd/portfolio/_posts/2018-09-11-Chess-Overlay.markdown

 ![Danger Zones](../assets/portfolio-images/5-overlay-danger-zones.png)

 Danger zones show any square under attack by top (red) or bottom (blue) and can be toggled for either player.
 The greyed squares are under attack by both top and bottom.
-I felt this was a great tool for quickly analysing a board in order to avoid making blunders.
-Attack lines have similar effect, but when all attack lines are enabled it can be cluttered.
-Mixing danger zones with attack lines on knights and bishop were my most common use case.
+This is a great tool for quickly analysing a board in order to avoid making blunders.
+Attack lines have similar effect, but when all attack lines are enabled, it can get cluttered.
+Mixing danger zones with attack lines on knights and bishops were my most common use case.

 Markers-

 ![Markers](../assets/portfolio-images/6-overlay-piece-letters-and-markers.png)

 If one looks at a4 (middle left), one can see a 'P' and 'M'.
 The hotkey 'P' is used to mark pins and 'M' is used to mark candidate moves (or whatever else one would like to manually mark).
 To add markers, move the mouse over the desired piece/square and press 'P' or 'M'.
-Global mouse/keyboard hooks were used to capture input so there is no need to get focus on the Chess Overlay application.
+Global mouse and keyboard hooks were used to capture input so there is no need to get focus on the Chess Overlay application.